Love this safe in the sun advice…If your shadow is shorter than you are, you should seek the shade.

 Beverly’s Hot Tips For Celebrating Melanoma Monday…and Being Safe In The Sun:

-Check it out.
+Stay safe in the sun and check it out.
 Melanoma can be found anywhere on the body, but it is most common on the legs, back, head and neck.
 Do an annual scan to check for changes.
 Click to tweet

 - Visit your doctor regularly and make sure that they do a body scan too.